nec-openstack/remora/tools/README.md

 building under OpenStack, you have to configure `allowed-address-pairs`.
 Check how to use `keepalived` on OpenStack environment.

-### 5. Install Etcd
+### 6. Install Etcd

 Etcd is also essential component for Kubernetes, but installing Etcd is out of scope.
-So this script only install single node etcd for testing purpose.
+So this script only install test grade etcd for testing purpose.

     $ fab cluster deploy.etcd

-### 6. Install Kubernetes
+### 7. Install Kubernetes

-Following command install Kubernetes masters and workers.
+Following command install Kubernetes master components.

     $ fab cluster deploy.kubernetes